 This course is designed to review the anatomy of domestic farm animals.
 This course is also designed to discuss the physiology of the various systems in common to all species and the differences in form and function where they exist.
+Prerequisite ANSC 100 or permissions of instructor.
 4 credit hours. (lecture and lab)